SoftwareHeritage/swhapguide/SWHAP@Paris.md

 ### Create final Depository repository

 MF: we need to explain what this depository is actually for.
 Also why create a branch and not just create directly the Depository?
-Shall we fill in the àdditional amterials`folder before creating the Depository ?
+Shall we fill in the `additional amterials`folder before creating the Depository ?
 This seems more like the curating phase

 Create the final `Depository` repository, containing only the folders `raw_source_code`, `browsable_source_code`, `additional_materials` together with the